 There are so many types of whiskies on the market, so picking a quality whisky can be a challenging experience.
 Quite confusing.
 What makes some whiskies many times the price of others?
 Is it worth paying a premium price because a particular whisky is older?
 Can you judge a whisky by its label?
 Does being expensive mean better quality?
 Let's find out.

 Warren Buffet said "Price is What You Pay, but Value is What You Get", and he is someone who certainly knows a thing or two about value.
 The value and indeed the price of a whisky is determined in large part to its unique production process.
 Whiskies that are matured in “first fill” casks have a distinctly earthy tone with fig, cocoa and raisin notes.
 Also, sherry casks are rare and more expensive to get your hands on.
 Such casks lend a subtlety to whiskies that is worth the premium price.
 You get what you pay for.

 Whisky has a much longer maturation time than beer, wine or vodka, which translates to a higher cost of production as well as time to produce the same volume of whisky compared to other alcohols.
-This gives whisky superb value, not least because it can also be enjoyed slowly and steadily over a longer period.
+This gives whisky superb value and is worth collecting, not least because it can also be enjoyed slowly and steadily over a longer period.